jakesower/json-expressions/docs/custom-expressions.md

 > **Note:** This guide covers function-based custom expressions.
 The unified `createExpressionEngine` supports both apply and evaluate modes when your expressions provide both methods.

+**Important note on equality:** JavaScript has the notion of `undefined` being distinct from `null`.
+JSON Expressions is designed to be useful regardless of the implementing language, and most do not distinguish between the two.
+Use `$exists` if you wish to determine if the key of an object is undefined.

 ## Overview

 Custom expressions in apply mode are functions that operate on input data.
 They receive an operand (the expression's parameter), the input data being processed, and a context object with access to the expression engine's core functions.